 Review and Selection Process

-Evaluation Criteria: The U.S. Embassy Public Affairs Section will use the criteria outlined below to evaluate all applications.
+Evaluation Criteria: The U.S. Embassy Public Affairs Section will use the criteria outlined below to evaluate all eligible applications.
 The proposals will be reviewed by a Selection Committee.
 Panelists will use the criteria below to review and evaluate applications.

 - Purpose and summary, description, and implementation plan: When developing the purpose, summary, description, and implementation plan, applicants should aim to make all descriptions clear, concise, and compelling.
 Reviewers will judge the proposals based on the likelihood for the project to exert a sustained, powerful influence on the community where it is undertaken.
 Does the project address an important gap of understanding or need?
 If the aim of the project is achieved, how will existing knowledge or practice be improved?
 What audience do the applicants hope to reach with this project?
 How many people will participate and how will they be selected?